RaffaeleViola/ComputationaIntelligence-PoliTO/log.md

 #### Reviews done
-* Marco Cirone s314878: The main suggestion was to implement a backpropagation strategy by packing the history of states/moves rather than upgrading with reward only the previous move.
+* Marco Cirone s314878: The main suggestion was to implement for his Qlearning model a backpropagation strategy by packing the history of states/moves rather than upgrading with reward only the previous move.
 * Ivan Magistro Contenta s314356: Same previous suggestion and I also suggested to store in qtable only the real available actions (not all the nine positions) in order to reduce the memory footprint of the table.

 #### Reviews received
 * Salvatore Latino s314872: He complimented for the implementation.
 Only suggestion was to use "Magic Square" proposed in class.
-Good point, but I had already  considered that and I found myself more comfortable with a standard matrix.
+Good point, but I had already  considered that before starting and I found myself more comfortable with a standard matrix.
 * Nunzio Messineo s315067: He complimented for the implementation but suggested to reorganize the code to make it more understandable.

  ***

 ### Quixo Exam

+#### Agent proposed
+The agent is proposed through the class MyPlayer.
+It combines two different agents under the hood, as explained below.
+On average, it reaches more than 95% victories against a random player.

+Given that there is not a predefined use case of the agent, I do not manage the cache of the player and it can grow without limits.
+Thus do not make it playing hundreds of thousands games (if you need it you can recreate another object).

+Project organization:
+- mimax.py -> MinMax agent
+- monteCarloTreeSearch.py -> MCTS agent
+- utils.py -> utility functions to generate next actions and check if they are acceptable given the current game state
+- qtable.py/trainingQlearning.py -> Qlearning implementation but the agent is not delivered for the exam, just if you want to take a look at it

 #### MinMax
 * Implemented MinMax Strategy with a limited depth considering the large search space